InventiveRhythm/fluXis-wiki/skinning/samples.md

 # Samples

-You can customize the sounds for when a key is pressed, you miss a note, etc.
+You can customize the sounds for when a key is pressed, you miss a note, etc. These particular sounds are located in `Samples/Gameplay/` of your skin folder.

 |Sample|Usage|
 |---|---|